Paulmicha/common-web-tools/docs/about/patterns.md

 ## "Autoload" (dynamic sourcing)

+Notably used in:

-Basic example: `cwt/bash_utils.sh`
+- `cwt/bash_utils.sh`
+- `cwt/stack/init.sh`
+- `cwt/utilities/hook.sh`

-**Purpose**:
+- **Purpose**:
+    - Leaziness (not really dependency management)
+    - Convention over configuration
+- **Caveats**:
+    - relies on global antipattern (See *Systematic sourcing from project root dir*)
+    - wasteful performance-wise
+    - no accidental infinite recursion prevention

-- Leaziness (no manual inclusions to think about)
+- **How to mitigate**:
-- When used in combination with naming conventions, allows automatic overrides and/or complements - i.e. when adding your custom scripts in the `cwt/custom` subdir following the same dir/file structure.
-See `cwt/utilities/autoload.sh`
+    - Provide [CWT self tests](https://github.com/sstephenson/bats) in `cwt/test/self`

 This pattern might be used to integrate some [existing (and more elaborate) Bash projects](https://github.com/awesome-lists/awesome-bash).

 ## Folders & files naming

-The principle is : *file structure* should indicate intent.
-CWT's organization is task-oriented by subject.
+The general principle is : *file structure* should indicate intent.
+CWT's organization follows task (action), subject and/or facts, and the [semver convention](https://semver.org/).

+The order or imbrication is still under study, but given CWT's minimalist ambition, it probably will remain just a principle (guideline).

 This is not really a pattern and more a basic guideline to name folders, scripts or functions.
 It may also help deciding how to split or group operations and inform folder structure choices.